MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxServer.md

 ```

 ### -CalendarRepairLogFileAgeLimit
-!!!
-Exchange Server 2010

-The CalendarRepairLogFileAgeLimit parameter specifies how long to retain calendar repair logs.
-Log files that exceed the maximum retention period are deleted.

-To specify a value, enter it as a time span: dd.hh:mm:ss where d = days, h = hours, m = minutes, and s = seconds.

-For example, to specify a 30-day interval, enter 30.00:00:00.
-The default value is 00.00:00:00, which specifies that there's no limit on file retention (and not that files are overwritten immediately).

-!!!
-Exchange Server 2013

-The CalendarRepairLogFileAgeLimit parameter specifies the calendar repair log maximum file age on the Mailbox server.
-Log files older than the specified value are deleted.
-The default value is 10 days.

-To specify a value, enter it as a time span: dd.hh:mm:ss where d = days, h = hours, m = minutes, and s = seconds.

-For example, to specify 30 days, enter 30.00:00:00.
-The value 00:00:00 prevents the automatic removal of calendar repair log files because of their age.

-!!!
-Exchange Server 2016

 The CalendarRepairLogFileAgeLimit parameter specifies the calendar repair log maximum file age on the Mailbox server.
 Log files older than the specified value are deleted.
 The default value is 10 days.

 To specify a value, enter it as a time span: dd.hh:mm:ss where dd = days, hh = hours, mm = minutes, and ss = seconds.

 For example, to specify 30 days, enter 30.00:00:00.
 The value 00:00:00 prevents the automatic removal of calendar repair log files because of their age.

 ```yaml
 Type: EnhancedTimeSpan